The Mysterious And Amazing Blue Billings (Black and Blue #1) by Lily Morton | Book Review

 This is my fourth Lily Morton book, she might not be at the level where I’d read anything just because her name’s on it but she hasn’t disappointed so far.

-It never gets too over the top with horror, there are actually helpful ghosts in this story 😂, imagine the kind of comeback a sinic would say when told about a haunted house.
+It never gets too over the top with horror, there are actually helpful ghosts in this story 😂, imagine the kind of comeback a Sinic would say when told about a haunted house.